Examining the relationship between the law and human rights

 Do whatever interests you or what you’re passionate about – don’t feel compelled to become either a solicitor or a barrister.

-How would you explain your role in the school?
+How would you explain your research?

 What inspired you to pursue this area?

 Back in 2014, informal discussions took place at the UN with military personnel from different countries discussing leveraging AI and robotics in warfare to remove combatants from the battlefield.
 I remember being horrified at the prospect of a machine making life or death decisions, and the loss of human decision-making and responsibility.
 The “Fourth Revolution” of AI and robotics is upon us across all areas of society, and I have seen first-hand the harm that can be caused by algorithmic bias and unintended consequences.
 I wanted to influence change to reduce or eliminate such harms.
 So, I set about considering the moral philosophical aspects of replacing humans with machines, and legal implications.
 Further down the line I started working as a technical expert to develop international standards for AI and robotics.

 How will your research affect the average person?

 In the fast-moving domain of AI and robotics, my work is crucial for establishing rules and a regulatory environment to ensure ethical and legal development, use, and deployment of AI and robotic systems.
 My work seeks to protect human agency and rights, and to ensure attribution of legal responsibility for when things go wrong with these systems.
 This benefits society, industry, and government and contributes towards global justice, peace, and welfare.
 So far, my work has led to the drafting and adoption of the following international legal and standard-setting instruments:

 - 2021 IEEE 7007-2021 (Institute of Electrical and Electronics Engineers) Ontological Standard for Ethically Driven Robotics and Automation Systems

 - 2021 UNESCO Recommendation on the Ethics of Artificial Intelligence